Hoosier: Other uses

-The word "hoosier" has long been used in Greater St. Louis as a pejorative for an unintelligent or uncultured person.
+The word "hoosier" has been used in Greater St. Louis as a pejorative for an unintelligent or uncultured person.
 The word is also encountered in sea shanties.
 In the book Shanties from the Seven Seas by Stan Hugill, in reference to its former use to denote cotton-stowers, who would move bales of cotton to and from the holds of ships and force them in tightly by means of jackscrews.

 A Hoosier cabinet, often shortened to "hoosier", is a type of free-standing kitchen cabinet popular in the early decades of the twentieth century.
 Almost all of these cabinets were produced by companies located in Indiana and the name derives from the largest of them, the Hoosier Manufacturing Co. of New Castle, Indiana.
 Other Indiana businesses include Hoosier Racing Tire and the Hoosier Bat Company, manufacturer of wooden baseball bats.

 The RCA Dome, former home of the Indianapolis Colts, was known as the "Hoosier Dome" before RCA purchased the naming rights in 1994.
 The RCA Dome was replaced by Lucas Oil Stadium in 2008.